 Most of the time, manufacturers or vendors themselves will be present at those events as well, so you can also make a professional relationship with them on the spot!

 A perfect place to source products are sourcing trade shows – yup, those really exist.
 These specialised events can be found anywhere in the world, however not as often as one would like.
 Stay on the watch and you might do some high-quality, easy sourcing.

-These and similar websites provide information about sourcing shows and exhibitions – take a look:
+These two websites provide information about sourcing shows and exhibitions – take a look: